 May all the sex you have not just be a, “well, ok.
 I guess.” but a “hell, yes!”

 Think about all the bad sex you might avoid by only doing it when you really want to.
 Sex you aren’t into having is non-consensual sex.
 It’s also likely to be at worst, painful and at best, just bad sex.
 Learning what you really want means you’ll be more empowered to say, ‘hell, yes’ when you are into it.
 If you’re not into a sexual encounter, then your body may not really relax, vaginas or butts may not open readily for intercourse, and that means you could get hurt.
-I know it’s depressing, but think about any time you’ve had painful sex when it was rushed or you weren’t into doing it.
+We know it’s depressing but think about any time you’ve had painful sex when it was rushed or you weren’t into doing it.
 My point exactly.

 Alcid also points out that, “Consent should be thought of as an ongoing process and conversation—just because you’ve given consent once, are in a relationship with someone, or even married to them does not mean that you are obligated to have sex with your partner.”